-You can now print your own toweling fabric.
-Our super soft, thick cotton terry and microfiber toweling fabric can be personalized to feature your own logos, photos, text, or designs.
-Our absorbent towel material is ideal for making towels, bathrobes, and many other comfortable items.
+You can now print your own custom terry cloth fabric prints.
+This super soft, thick cotton terry and microfiber printed towelling fabric can be personalized to feature your own designs and patterns.
+Your printed terry cloth fabric is super absorbent and ideal for making towels, bathrobes, and many other comfortable items.

 Everything made to order

-This woven towel material features a microfiber face and a cotton terry back.
+This woven printed terry cloth fabric features a microfiber face and a cotton terry back.
 With 10.32 oz it is among our thickest fabrics.
-Snug and comfortable, this soft towel fabric is a crease free material.
+Snug and comfortable, this soft custom printed towelling fabric is a crease free material.

-A soft loop pile fabric which has been designed to absorb moisture, terry fabric was originally a woven fabric however may also be warp or weft knitted.
-Our toweling fabric is constructed using a closed loop, woven poly and cotton blend to give that truly traditional, soft, toweling feel.
+A soft loop pile fabric which has been designed to absorb moisture, printed terry cloth fabric was originally a woven fabric however may also be warp or weft knitted.
+Our printed terry cloth fabric is constructed using a closed loop, woven poly and cotton blend to give that truly traditional, soft, toweling feel.
 'Terry' comes from the French 'tirer' which literally means 'to pull'.
-This is due to the way that the towel material was made by pulling the pile loops out by hand.
+This is due to the way that the towel cloth was made by pulling the pile loops out by hand.
 Over time this fabric has had many names, terrycloth, terry cotton, terry toweling, and more commonly, simply toweling.
 This super-absorbent material is perfect for tea towel fabric, bath towels, flannels, and bath robes.
-Due to its soft pile and comforting nature, microfiber toweling fabric is also commonly used for many baby items, such as diapers or bibs.
+Due to its soft pile and comforting nature, custom terry cloth fabric prints are also commonly used for many baby items, such as diapers or bibs.

 If you can’t decide on which photo to use, you can upload multiple images and create a photo collage.
 This can be done using one of our pre-set montage templates, or you can create your own entirely from scratch.
 It’s super easy to do and the possibilities are endless.